1Agastya/androidscrollview/README.md

  it was being used in the sense 'to move displayed material upwards by scrolling'

-******************** This project has been develop with java in Android studio***********
+******************** This project has been develop with java in Android studio*********** Also , I have build the apk .
+As name in the file  "app-debug.apk"